kimshortreed/namescape/gallery.md

 ---
 layout: page
 title: Construction gallery
-subtitle: Images of making the <em>Untitled ṮEṮÁĆES</em> map
+subtitle: Making the first haptic map
 ---

 ![triptych of finished Untitled ṮEṮÁĆES map](https://raw.githubusercontent.com/kimshortreed/hapticmap/main/images/0001.jpg)

-This gallery shows most of the work it took to make the finished _Untitled ṮEṮÁĆES_ map.
+This gallery shows most of the work it took to make the first finished haptic map protoype, _Untitled ṮEṮÁĆES_ map.
 Like any art project, we had to work out next steps as we went along.
 But this process was also what made the project so satisfying.

 ![drawing of map](https://raw.githubusercontent.com/kimshortreed/hapticmap/main/images/001.jpg)1\.
 The first sketch of the map concept, which was was originally a table-top design of some kind.